dsdanielpark/openai-chatbot/README.md

 <br>

 # Model
-gpt-3.5-turbo is used in default code. but you can change any model like thks:
+GPT-3.5-turbo is the default model utilized in the code; however, you have the flexibility to substitute it with any other model as needed, like so:
 1. Check model list in [here](https://github.com/dsdanielpark/openai-chatbot/blob/main/misc/api_test.ipynb)
 2. Change api model name in `./server/server.js`